 2. Work then play: The structure of success

 Tell the kids that the structure is “work then play”.
 It’s very simple: You do your work, then you play.
-People of all ages can organize their lives to produce success at school, at work, and at home.
+People of all ages can organize their lives to produce success at school, at work, and home.
 When parents stick with this structure, kids learn healthy habits early on.
 They learn to get their homework done and take care of their chores around the house.
 They actually become efficient at getting their work done quickly, so they can enjoy the benefits of play.

 How does this structure work in practice?
 When your children get home from school, they have a 5- or 10-minute break.
 After that, they do their homework.
 During this time, there are no visitors, no TV, no video, no phone calls, no playing outside, no toys, no extended conversations with Mom and Dad.
 You establish a fundamental ground rule that does not change until they graduate from high school.
 They must finish their work, then they can play with all the goodies you work so hard to provide for them.